LenweSaralonde/Musician/README.md

 Check the full mapping in [Musician.MidiMapping.lua](https://github.com/LenweSaralonde/Musician/blob/master/constants/Musician.MidiMapping.lua) for details.

 Unfortunately, due to limitations of the WoW UI, velocity and controls (volume, padding, pitch bend, modulation…) are not supported.
-The polypohony may be limited for some players, try to avoid songs having more than 12 simultaneous notes.
+The polyphony may be limited for some players, try to avoid songs having more than 12 simultaneous notes.

 Limitations and known issues
 ----------------------------
-Here is a summary of the problems you may encounter:

-* There is no support for velocity and modulation.
-This is actually not possible with the WoW UI.
-* Wait for the preloading process to complete before playing to ensure good conditions.
-* Sound latency may be experienced with the live keyboard on Windows, depending on your sound card model and drivers.
+Musician has several issues that are due to limitations of the World of Warcraft API.
+Unfortunately, these can't be fixed but there are some tricks you can do to work around them:

+* The volume of the music played with Musician can't be adjusted.
+Reduce the Master volume if it's too loud for you or if you're experiencing clipping.
+Setting the Master volume to 75% should deliver a comfortable experience in most cases.
+* Musician has lots of audio files that need to be loaded into memory when the game starts.
+This results in a loading screen showing up or audio not playing properly for a few seconds after entering the game.
+Make sure you have more RAM than the minimum required by Blizzard.
+Run WoW on an SSD if possible.
+Avoid running too much applications in the background while you play WoW with Musician.
+* Audio delay occurs when playing live on Windows, because WoW doesn't support low latency drivers such as ASIO or WASAPI.
+If you have a digital piano with MIDI output, you can use it with [MusicianMIDI](https://lenwe.io/musicianmidi) to play live, and rely on your direct instrument sound instead of Musician's (you can mute Musician using the minimap button).
 * Music playing relies on the refresh rate of the screen so stuttering may occur on slower computers.
 Adjust your settings to maintain a framerate above 30 FPS for good results.
+Songs having an overly high note rate may stutter.
+* There is no support for velocity and modulation in MIDI files.
+* The volume of MIDI tracks can't be adjusted.
+However, each track has an **Accent** checkbox you can enable to double the notes and make the track sound louder.
 * The polyphony is limited, some notes may drop if there are too many playing at the same time.
-* Songs having an overly high note rate may stutter.
-* Clipping may occur for some songs if you have all your volume settings maxed out.
-Just reduce in-game volume to avoid this.
+By default, Musician uses the SFX and Dialog channels to reach a 64-note polyphony which is enough for 99,99% of the songs.
+Both channels' volume is set to 100% to make sure all notes play at the same level.
-* Play as a band features do not work with trial accounts in raid mode.
+* The *Play as a band* feature does not work with trial accounts in raid mode.

 Support
 -------
-If you like Musician and want to support its development, you can [become a patron](https://musician.lenwe.io/patreon) or just [make a donation](https://musician.lenwe.io/paypal).
+If you like Musician and want to support its development, the best you can do is to spread the word and invite your friends to install it! ❤️

+You can also toss a coin to your developer on [Patreon](https://musician.lenwe.io/patreon) or [Paypal](https://musician.lenwe.io/paypal).

-Special thanks to the supporters of the project:
+🙏 Special thanks to the official supporters of the project:

+* Grayson Blackclaw
+* ChanceTheCheetah
-Grayson Blackclaw / ChanceTheCheetah / Selena - WRA / Crisellianna / Naelyel
+* Selena - WRA
+* Crisellianna
+* Naelyel
+* Aphex
+* Derenly